Employment Law Coverage across Great Britain

 In addition, if your employer has failed to deal with any bullying or harassment issues which are affecting you at work or has your failed to deal with the stress levels you are suffering from because of your working conditions you, again, may be able to pursue a claim for constructive dismissal.

 In all of these instances you must be able to prove that it would have been almost impossible to carry on working under these conditions and that you had no choice but to hand in your resignation.

 These are just a few examples of actions by your employer that can lead to Constructive Dismissal.
 Our specialist employment law solicitors will listen to your circumstances and advise you whether they might amount to Constructive Dismissal, and how you can claim compensation and how much you might receive.

 If you wish to sue your employer for constructive dismissal you should firstly speak to your line manager or supervisor to ensure that they are fully aware of your grievances and that the matter cannot be resolved internally.
 You should also check and follow your company’s grievance procedures as set out in your Employee Handbook.

-If you are a member of a trade union you may be able to speak to one of your union representatives for guidance and advice.
+If you are a member of a trade union you could speak to a union representative about your chances of pursuing a successful claim or you can seek help from ACAS.
 If none of these attempts are able to resolve the matter then you may have to proceed to an Employment Tribunal.
 You should contact one of our expert employment solicitors who will advice you and guide you through the process of suing for constructive dismissal.